 WildAid, together with other conservation groups, is also currently lobbying for support to the Hong Kong government’s ‘Single Window’ initiative, which will require exporters to file import manifests for the screening of cargo prior to arrival, rather than post-arrival, which is the current practice.
 Hong Kong is the only major economy which allows post-shipment import and export declaration.

-At present, 51 trade documents are submitted to the government relating to the trading of goods into, out of and through Hong Kong.
+At present, 51 trade documents are submitted to <U>the government relating to the trading of goods into, out of and through Hong Kong.
 Over half of these documents are still being processed by conventional paper means, resulting in a “fragmented approach not conducive to the efficient processing of incoming and outgoing goods,” according to a government press release from 2016.

 The proposed Single Window (SW) policy would replace this, acting as a “single IT platform for the one-stop lodging” of all of these documents.
 This, coupled with the availability of pre-shipment information, would enable “the Customs and Excise Department to carry out more effective risk-profiling and hence more targeted enforcement work,” the government’s proposal suggested.

 The Asia-Pacific Economic Cooperation (APEC) aims to develop SW within each member economy by 2020.
-For the Association of Southeast Asian Nations (ASEAN), eight out of the ten Members have already developed national SWs.
+For The Association of Southeast Asian Nations (Asean), eight out of the ten Members have already developed national SWs.

 However, a consultation from April 2017 mentions concerns regarding the additional compliance cost of introducing pre-shipment information.